 And we’ve invited those ecosystem builders and champions of e-ship to share their ideas, struggles and best practices for building and sustaining entrepreneurship during our second Growing Entrepreneurial Communities Summit, held April 25-26 in Kansas City.
 Guest speakers and attendees will collaborate, exchange and create actionable steps to support entrepreneurship in urban and rural communities.

 We’ve put together a short list of articles to read before the Summit – your prerequisite readings, if you will.
-Quick fact: these articles are authored by the Growing Entrepreneurial Communities Summit hosts.

 Move over Buffalos, There’s a New Kid in Town, Penny Lewandowski, Edward Lowe Foundation